arduino/help-center-content/content/Software Support/Arduino App Lab/If-your-Arduino-UNO-Q-board-software-is-out-of-date.md

 ## Recognize outdated software

-When connecting to a UNO Q in App Lab, or when running App Lab on the UNO Q Single-Board Computer mode, App Lab will display a message warning that your "board software is out of date", and that you should update your board software using the Arduino Flasher Tool.
+When connecting to a UNO Q in App Lab, or when running App Lab on the UNO Q Single-Board Computer mode, App Lab will display a message warning that your "board software is out of date", and that you should update your board software using the Arduino Flasher CLI.

 ![Software updates warning in Arduino App Lab: "Your board software is out of date.
 You may experience missing features or functional issues"](img/app-lab-board-software-is-out-of-date.png)